In my work experience of 14 years, I spent about 3 years in a renowned Mutual Funds company. So thought of sharing basics of Mutual Funds

 - Debt Funds (Bond Funds) - Underlying Investments are Bonds (Moderate Returns and Moderate Risk)

-- Hybrid Funds - Underlying Investments are mix of Shares and Bonds (High Risk and High Returns Potential)
+- Hybrid Funds - Underlying Investments are a mix of Shares and Bonds (High Risk and High Returns Potential)

 - Money Market - Underlying Investments are Cash and Cash Instruments (Low Risk and Low Returns Potential)